 So, it seems that low insulin levels associates with low obesity rates, it is not at all clear that high carbohydrate intake is the primary cause of high insulin levels.

-Similarly, the Okinawans eat plenty of sweet potatoe (carbohydrate).
+Similarly, the Okinawans eat plenty of sweet potato (carbohydrate).
 Yet they are one of the longest lived peoples in the world and have historically had very little obesity.

 The CIH reflects modern medical knowledge circa 1850 when Banting published “A Letter on Corpulence”.
 While it is not entirely wrong, it is not entirely right either.
 This has led many to abandon this theory rather than try to reconcile it with the known facts.